 Butter roasted baby gold potatoes are a simple and delicious way to prepare baby Yukon gold potatoes in the oven.
-These baby potatoes cook quickly (about 25 minutes) in a 400℉ (205℃) convection oven and can be prepared at the same time as baked chicken wings or served as is.
+This easy side dish cooks quickly (about 25 minutes) in a 400โ (205โ) convection oven.

-Another great thing about these roasted baby potatoes is that they are easily customizable by adding chili flakes, dried herbs, or a squeeze of lemon after they come out of the oven.
-Also, they have minimal prep and go with just about any main course.
+Another great thing about these roasted baby potatoes is that they are easily customizable by adding chili flakes, fresh garlic, dried herbs, grated parmesan cheese, or a squeeze of lemon after they come out of the oven.
+Also, this simple side dish has minimal prep and goes with just about any main course.

 Ingredient Notes

-- Baby Yukon gold potatoes: This recipe works with other baby potatoes, however the cooking time might be slightly different.
-Additionally, large Yukon gold potatoes can be used in lieu of baby potatoes as long as you chop the potatoes into a similar size piece (about 1" cubes).
+- Baby Yukon gold potatoes: This recipe works with other baby potatoes.
+Additionally, large Yukon gold potatoes can be used instead of baby potatoes as long as you chop the potatoes into similar-sized pieces (about 1" cubes).
+Other appropriate substitutes are fingerling potatoes, new potatoes, creamer potatoes, or baby dutch potatoes.

 - Salt: Different salts have different saltiness levels, so most of my recipes say "salt to taste."
 I like Himalayan pink salt or flaked sea salt for this recipe.